 How Do I Mulch Skip Cherry Laurel Shrubs?

-We highly recommend that you mulch your Schip Cherry Laurel with either a ground hardwood mulch or a ground cypress mulch, depending on your local availability.
-Any type of mulch will do, but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they break down.
-Mulching helps to keep weeds away which will compete with your new investment for water and nutrients.
-A two to three inch layer of mulch is sufficient but remember to take care not to cover any part of the stem of the plant with mulch.
-It's better to leave a one inch gap of space between the mulch and the stem or trunk of the plant to prevent stem rot.
+When mulching your Schip Cherry Laurel, any type of mulch will do, but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they break down.
+Mulching helps to keep weeds away while protecting the root system of the laurel trees.
+A two to three-inch layer of mulch is sufficient but remember to leave a one-inch gap of space between the mulch and the stem or trunk of the plant to prevent stem rot.

 How Do I Fertilize Schip Cherry Laurels?

 Plants such as Schip Cherry Laurel grow best if they are fertilized once in the spring and again in early summer.
-They favor nutrient-rich soil and ample fertilization.
-Laurels benefit from fertilizers that raise the acid level of the soil, such as Holly-Tone by Espoma.
-When selecting a fertilizer for your Schip Laurel, if soil pH is not an issue, a simple balanced fertilizer can be used such as Tree-tone.
-Either chemical fertilizers or organic matter can be used successfully.
+Laurels benefit from nutrient-rich fertilizers that raise the acid level of the soil, such as Holly-Tone by Espoma.
 Organic additions to the soil can also be combined with a shot of chemical fertilizer for maximum effect.
 If you choose to use chemical fertilizers, applying a slow-release, balanced fertilizer once a year in the spring.
-Don't fertilize Schip Cherry Laurel after August in the north.
-Fall is the time for cherry laurels to begin preparing for dormancy.
+Over-fertilization can be much more detrimental than under-fertilization, so be sure to follow the directions closely.
+Don't fertilize Schip Cherry Laurel after August.
 Fertilizing at this time may stimulate new growth that will be too tender to withstand the winter.
-In the South, a late summer into September application would be about right.
-Over-fertilization can be much more detrimental than under-fertilization.

 How Do I Water Skip Cherry Laurel Shrubs?